-Monex, S.A.B. de C.V.
-(Formerly Holding Monex, S.A.B. de C.V.) and subsidiaries, hereinafter with its subsidiaries as Monex, S.A.B., was established on July 10, 2007.
+Monex, S.A.B. de C.V. and subsidiaries, hereinafter with its subsidiaries as Monex, S.A.B., was established on July 10, 2007.
 Its purpose is to operate as a holding company and promote, establish, acquire, arrange, and manage operating any kind of commercial or civil companies.